VviolaineC/EDUC-5913-Outfit-Chatbot/Project final artifact .md

 ## Define a Class LLMClient

-A generic client for interacting with multiple types of language models.
+A generic client for interacting with multiple types of language models

 ```python